rmcauley/rainwave-websocket-sdk/DOCS.md

 # API Reference

-- {@link Rainwave} for API calls and SDK functions
+- {@link RainwaveCore} for API calls and SDK functions
 - {@link RainwaveResponseTypes} for the return types of the API

 &nbsp;

 # SDK

 The SDK provides a typed interface to the public Rainwave Websocket API.
-It is currently only available in NodeJS environments.

 Once connected, the Rainwave SDK instance will emit events from the Rainwave Websocket.